mcabbott/AxisKeys.jl/README.md

 Function `align` permutes dimensions automatically, and macro `@named` can introduce this into broadcasting expressions.

-* [IndexedDims](https://github.com/invenia/IndexedDims.jl) like this package adds ranges on top of the names from NamedDims.
+* [IndexedDims](https://github.com/invenia/IndexedDims.jl) like this package adds keys on top of the names from NamedDims.
-These ranges must always be [AcceleratedArrays](https://github.com/andyferris/AcceleratedArrays.jl).
+These key vectors must always be [AcceleratedArrays](https://github.com/andyferris/AcceleratedArrays.jl).
 Like AxisArrays, it tries to guess whether to do indexing or lookup based on type.

 * [Dictionaries](https://github.com/andyferris/Dictionaries.jl) does very fast lookup only